airbytehq/airbyte/airbyte-integrations/connectors/source-trustpilot/README.md

-# Microsoft Teams Source
+# Trustpilot Source

-This is the repository for the Microsoft Teams configuration based source connector.
+This is the repository for the Trustpilot configuration based source connector.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.com/integrations/sources/trustpilot).

 ## Local development